 By developing a Scope 3 inventory, companies can understand their overall carbon profile but that requires from their suppliers a dedicated capacity for collecting and calculating Scope 1 and Scope 2 information.
 Primary data may not be of the best quality and can be hard to verify.
 Companies can report on the secondary data, while they work on improving the data gathering processes.
 “You can’t change what you can’t measure” rings true but shouldn’t be a showstopper — it’s all about building the momentum for accurate GHG emissions reporting, driving integrity and transparency in the supply chain.

 GHG Protocol can help.
 It provides the guidance for properly measuring a company's carbon profile and identifying key pain points to prioritize business action.
 It mandates two mechanisms: “accountability and incentives mechanisms” that actively drive decarbonization.
 Companies can ensure accountability within the value chain by imposing standards on the supplier level and incentivizing their efforts to meet GHG targets.

-The Scope 3 Agenda Podcast is a monthly series produced by EcoVadis in collaboration with Fergal Byrne from The Sustainability Agenda featuring stories from senior business leaders working on supply chain decarbonization, reducing Scope 3 emissions in a variety of different industries.
-In the six episodes, we talk to business and thought leaders from a range of industries and explore strategies, challenges and lessons learned by companies who have embarked on a decarbonization journey.
+The Scope 3 Agenda Podcast is a monthly series produced by EcoVadis in collaboration with Fergal Byrne from The Sustainability Agenda featuring stories from senior business leaders working on supply chain decarbonization to reduce Scope 3 emissions across different industries.
+In the ten episodes we talk to business and thought leaders from a range of industries and explore strategies, challenges and lessons learned by companies who have embarked on a decarbonization journey.